PFAS Sampling Techniques: Best Practices For Water & Wastewater Collection

 A How-To for Sampling Water & Wastewater to Detect PFAS

-Per- and polyfluoroalkyl substances (PFAS) can be detected in trace amounts in water and wastewater, but obtaining an accurate assessment is a challenge due to the ubiquitous nature of the chemicals.
+PFAS can be detected in trace amounts in water and wastewater, but obtaining an accurate assessment is a challenge due to the widespread nature of the chemicals.
 Exacting steps must be taken before, during and after samples are obtained to ensure they are not compromised.

 Equipment Choices/Material Selection

-PFAS sampling is conducted in much the same way as any sampling project; however, extreme care must be taken before, during and after collection to maintain the integrity of the samples.
-Due to the extreme prevalence of PFAS in our environments and the extremely small quantitative measurements (0.02 ppt) in the EPA guidelines, the potential for cross-contamination is significant.
-Therefore, far greater care is required to avoid compromising the quality of the collected sample.
-For example, it is recommended to wear powderless nitrile gloves when working with and around the sampling field.
+PFAS sampling is conducted similarly to other sampling projects.
+Due to the prevalence of PFAS in our environments and the extremely small quantitative measurements (0.02 ppt) in the EPA guidelines, the potential for cross-contamination is significant.
+Therefore, greater care is required to avoid compromising the quality of the collected water sample.

 Sources of contamination

-• Materials that are NOT in direct contact with the sample but should be avoided include but are not limited to: GPS receivers, notebooks, clipboards, etc. they could have PFAS on their surfaces and become a source of contamination!
+Materials that are NOT in direct contact with the sample but should be avoided include: GPS receivers, notebooks, clipboards, etc.

 Materials to use or avoid in sampler parts

 At the top of the list of materials that must be avoided, DO NOT USE PTFE or FEP tubing or any tubing that contains fluoride for suction line or any part of the sampler equipment.
-Generally speaking, high-density polyethylene (HDPE) sample collection bottles should be used.
-Low-density polyethylene (LDPE) that has NOT been verified to be PFAS free should NOT be used.
-Sample collection bottles should be used sparingly for PFAS sampling and then discarded due to the minute trace amounts under consideration.
+Use high-density polyethylene (HDPE) sample collection bottles.
+Avoid low-density polyethylene (LDPE) unless verified to be PFAS-free.

 Approved Materials